ifish12/School/C#/README.md

-School C#
+School
 ---

-All of my C# code from 2013
+---ORIGINAL CODE DO NOT STEAL--- unoriginal code, feel free to use.
 License
 ---

-Copyright (c) 2012-2014, Geoff Shapiro
+Copyright (c) 2012-2017, Geoff Shapiro
 All rights reserved.

 Redistribution and use in source and binary forms, with or without